PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * send jobDefID and cloud to the pilot
+  * updated Setupper/Adder2 for T1 used as T2
   * set destDBlockToken to DATADISK
   * using home cloud to skip release check in the brokerage
   * reassign stuck T2 evgensimul more frequently